UVA-DSI/2017-bootcamp-git-intro/README.md

 # About

-This repository hosts information related to an introduction to version control and GitHub that will take place on July 7 from 9-12 am EDT.
+This repository hosts information related to an introduction to version control and GitHub that will take place on July 7 from 9 am till 12 pm EDT.

 # Practice